 Patients depend on medicines to help maintain health, prevent illness, manage chronic conditions and treat disease.
-Medicines are such an important part of what the NHS does to help patients and are therefore a very precious resource.
+Medicines are such an important part of what the NHS does to help patients and are a very precious resource.

-Medicines optimisation is about ensuring that the right patients get the right choice of medicine, at the right time.
+Medicines optimisation is about making sure that the right patients, get the right choice of medicine, at the right time.
 By focusing on patients and their experiences, the goal is to help patients to:

 - reduce wastage of medicines;